UoA-eResearch/hub-stack/research-hub-web/README.md

     * Using Protractor+Angular's built in Selenium server
     * Using BrowserStack's automation API/Selenium server, including BrowserStack-local (allowing you to run BrowserStack against local hosts. *Note: This required you to install the BrowserStack Local Chrome Extension*)

 Simply run `./test.sh` to specify what sort of testing you would like to do.
-If you are doing local testing, you must first run `npm run dev` first.
+If you are doing local testing with BrowserStack, you must run `npm run dev` first.

 #### BrowserStack Automation
 Note: if you wish to use BrowserStack automated e2e testing you must store your BrowserStack credentials in the file `.env` in the monorepo folder in the format: